 Can I still upload my own captions to my course?

 Yes.
-Instructors can still upload and use captions they’ve created for the course, and these captions will be utilized instead of the auto-generated captions.
-For steps on how to do this, please refer to this article.
+Instructors can still upload and use captions they’ve created for the course, and these captions will be utilized instead of the auto-generated subtitles.
+Learn how to add captions to your videos.

 Yes.
-If you wish to disable the captions for your course, you can do so by clicking on Disable at the top right hand of the Captions page.
+If you wish to disable the subtitles for your course, you can do so by clicking on Disable at the top right hand of the Captions page.

-It says the automatically generated captions were disabled due to “low quality”.
+It says the automatically generated subtitles were disabled due to “low quality”.
 How is this determined?

-Captions can receive a low quality rating for several reasons, some of which include poor audio levels in the video lecture, background noise, or unrecognizable words.
-In these cases, the automatic captions will be disabled.
-Students that specifically requested the captions due to a hearing impairment, however, will still be able to utilize them.
+Subtitles can receive a low quality rating for several reasons, some of which include poor audio levels in the video lecture, background noise, or unrecognizable words.
+In these cases, the automatic subtitles will be disabled.
+Students that specifically requested the subtitles due to a hearing impairment, however, will still be able to utilize them.

-Instructors can re-enable the captions by downloading the caption file, editing it in a text editor, and then re-uploading it to the associated lectures.
+Instructors can re-enable the subtitles by downloading the caption file, editing it in a text editor, and then re-uploading it to the associated lectures.
 Steps on how to do this are posted above.